Toronto Sun: 21st century

 In 2004, the Sun began its annual George Gross/Toronto Sun Sportsperson of the Year award.
 By the mid-2000s, the word "The" was dropped from the paper's name and the newspaper adopted its current logo.

-The paper, which boasts the slogan "Toronto's Other Voice" (also once called "The Little Paper that Grew") acquired a television station from Craig Media in 2005, which was renamed SUN TV and later was transformed into the Sun News Network until its demise in 2015.
+The paper acquired a television station from Craig Media in 2005, which was renamed SUN TV.
+It was later transformed into the Sun News Network until its demise in 2015.

 As of the end of 2007, the Sun had a Monday through Saturday circulation of approximately 180,000 papers and Sunday circulation of 310,000.

 The Sun was acquired by Postmedia in 2015, with its purchase of Sun Media from Quebecor.
-Following the acquisition of the Sun newspaper chain by PostMedia in 2015, the Toronto Sun staff and operations moved to 365 Bloor Street East, the same building that houses the National Post.
+Following the acquisition the Toronto Sun staff and operations moved to 365 Bloor Street East, the same building that houses the National Post, in March 2016.
 However, the two newspapers maintain separate newsrooms.
-The move occurred in March 2016.

-Editorial position

-Editorially, the paper frequently follows the positions of traditional Canadian/British conservatism and neo-conservatism in the United States on economic issues.
-Editorials typically promote individualism, self-reliance, the police, and a strong military and support for troops.
-Editorials typically condemn high taxes and, most of all, perceived government waste.